davidmoshal/matching/README.md

     * Transformation of representation - e.g. `toString`
     * Mutation - Mutate the current state by creating a new one
     * Derived property getter
+    * Business decisions are passed in and captured.
+Persistent data structures do not make any business decision.
-* Stateless function.
+* Stateless function or Pure function.
 Stateless function makes all the business decisions.
+The output is deterministic at all time given the same input parameters.

 ### Domain-driven development
 The entire library focuses on the [domain](https://airbrake.io/blog/software-design/domain-driven-design) logic of a matching engine, and therefore, will not depend on any particular technology like Kafka or REST.